GSA/digitalgov.gov/content/posts/2016-09-13-kanban-for-government.md

   - kanban
   - OCSIT
   - Office of Citizen Services and Innovative Technology
-  - 'Office of Products and Programs'
+  - 'Office of Products &amp; Programs'
   - OPP
   - Work In Progress
   - workflows
 ---

 Some months ago, 18F started playing with kanban as a way to manage and improve our processes.
 (It turns out that “DO ALL THE THINGS!” was maybe not the best motto.)
 Kanban is a methodology that helps you to remove inefficiencies and reduce waste by visualizing workflow.
 It’s also used to balance capacity and demand by implementing a “pull system” and limiting the amount of work in progress.
 You don’t have to change anything when you first start to use it, you just put up a board, represent your current work process, put in some work limits, and start tracking what you’re doing and learning from it.

 In starting to build a board to track all of 18F’s in-flight projects, we called in 18F’s Agreements team, Josh Bailes, Matt Spencer, and Victor Valdiviezo, to answer a few questions about pieces of business in the [Interagency Agreements](https://pages.18f.gov/iaa-forms/primer.html) (IAA) phase of our work.
 We asked them a few questions.
 Then we told them what a WIP limit was, and the questions started flowing the other way:

 “Wait, what’s WIP?”

 “WIP stands for **W**ork **I**n **P**rogress.”